TailrecIO/gopher-tunnels/README.md

 ### Tools
 Binary path: `bin/tools`
-- **config** - this tool will generate a client configuration file from application.yml.
+- **config** - this tool will generate a client configuration file from `application.yml`.
-- **echo_server** - this tool is really useful (not just for this service).
+- **echo_server** - this tool is really useful for debugging an HTTP call.
   It is an http server that returns exactly what it receives like an echo service.
-  The nice part of this tool is that it echo everything to the console.
+  The nice part of this tool is that it dumps the request to the console as well.
 So, you can inspect the HTTP request such as path, method, headers, and body.

 # How to configure the project

-Please copy application.template.yml to application.yml
+Please copy `application.template.yml` to `application.yml`
 Edit that file to make sure that all attributes are correct.
 Note that you don't know `baseApiEndpoint` until you deploy the API it to API Gateway.
 This attribute can be left empty when you deploy your serverless because it's required by